Just-a-lurker/BCDA_VC/README.md

 ---

 # Research and Application of Diffusion-Based Voice Conversion for Vietnamese Speech
-## Graduation Thesis Demo Collection
+## Graduation Project Demo Collection

 This repository serves as a dedicated testing and demonstration for the proposed software architectures.
 To listen to the results, please visit this repo's **[cloudflare deployment](https://bcda-vc.hoangmegamanxyz.workers.dev/)**